 - F.8.1 An employee will be granted special bereavement leave on full pay to discharge their obligation and/or to pay their respects to a deceased person with whom they have had a close association.
-Such obligations may exist because of blood or family ties or because of particular cultural requirements such as attendance at all or part of a tangihanga (or its equivalent) including attendance at hura kohatu (unveilings), kawe mate (re-enactment of tangihanga) or maumaharatanga (memorial services). - F.8.2 In granting time off therefore, and for how long, the employer will administer these provisions in a culturally sensitive manner taking into account: - (a) The closeness of the association between the employee and the deceased, which association need not be a blood relationship: - (b) Whether the employee has to take significant responsibility for any or all of the arrangements to do with the ceremonies resulting from the death; - (c) The amount of time needed to discharge properly any responsibilities or obligations; - (d) Reasonable travelling time should be allowed, but for cases involving overseas travel that may not be the full period of travel; - F.8.3 A decision must be made as quickly as possible so that the employee is given the maximum time possible to make any necessary arrangements.
-In most cases the necessary approval will be given immediately, but may be given retrospectively where necessary. - F.8.4 If paid special bereavement leave is not appropriate, then annual leave or leave without pay should be granted, but as a last resort. - F.8.5 If a bereavement occurs while an employee is absent on annual leave, sick leave on pay, long service leave (except when this is taken after relinquishment of office) or other special leave on pay, such leave may be interrupted and bereavement leave granted in terms of the preceding clauses.
-This provision will not apply if the employee is on leave without pay.
+Such obligations may exist because of blood or family ties or because of particular cultural requirements such as attendance at all or part of a tangihanga (or its equivalent) including attendance at hura kohatu (unveilings), kawe mate (re-enactment of tangihanga) or maumaharatanga (memorial services). - F.8.2 In granting time off therefore, and for how long, the employer will administer these provisions in a culturally sensitive manner taking into account: - (a) The closeness of the association between the employee and the deceased, which association need not be a blood relationship; - (b) Whether the employee has to take significant responsibility for any or all of the arrangements to do with the ceremonies resulting from the death; - (c) The amount of time needed to discharge properly any responsibilities or obligations; - (d) Reasonable travelling time should be allowed, but for cases involving overseas travel that may not be the full period of travel. - F.8.3 A decision must be made as quickly as possible so that the employee is given the maximum time possible to make any necessary arrangements.
+In most cases the necessary approval will be given immediately but may be given retrospectively where necessary. - F.8.4 If paid special bereavement leave is not appropriate, then annual leave or leave without pay should be granted, but as a last resort. - F.8.5 If a bereavement occurs while an employee is absent on annual leave, sick leave on pay, long service leave (except when this is taken after relinquishment of office) or other special leave on pay, such leave may be interrupted and bereavement leave granted in terms of the preceding clauses.
+This provision will not apply if the employee is on leave without pay. - F.8.6 For academic support staff (Sessional Assistants) bereavement leave will be paid where this is a normal day of work for the employee.